damnpedrini/VeggieChat/README.md

-# Gaia's Chat🌱
+# Veggie Chat🌱

 ## Overview
-Gaia's Chat is a versatile iOS application that combines calorie tracking with a unique chat feature powered by the OpenAI API.
-In addition to helping you monitor your daily food intake and calorie consumption, Gaia's Chat allows you to interact with an AI-powered chatbot to discover vegan recipes.
-Whether you're new to veganism or a seasoned plant-based eater, Gaia's Chat provides a convenient way to explore delicious vegan dishes.
+Veggie Chat is a versatile iOS application that combines calorie tracking with a unique chat feature powered by the OpenAI API.
+In addition to helping you monitor your daily food intake and calorie consumption, Veggie's Chat allows you to interact with an AI-powered chatbot to discover vegan recipes.
+Whether you're new to veganism or a seasoned plant-based eater,Veggie Chatprovides a convenient way to explore delicious vegan dishes.

 ## Features
 - **Calorie Tracking:** Keep track of your daily food intake and monitor your calorie consumption.